thekubebuddy/justOpenSource/vault/README.md

 ### Generating vault token binded to specific GCP roleset path

-* For the below testing the GCP secret engine must be enabled & configured
+* For the demonstration, the GCP secret engine must be enabled & configured
 * Relation between a token & how RBAC works for the vault
 ```
 vault token <--> policy <---> capabilities(permissions)